Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference: Finding the Maximizing Inputs of Posterior Samples

-This paper introduces the use of warm starting for iterative linear solvers to improve and speed up the computation of Gaussian process posteriors in sequential settings.
-We demonstrated both theoretically and empirically that the initial distance to the final solution is reduced when the solution to a previous linear systems is used to initialise a solve with additional data points.
-Through regression experiments on real-world datasets, we showed that when solving until the residuals converge, warm starting was effective at speeding-up solves by an average of 1.6$\times$ for CG, 1.7$\times$ for SGD and 5.9$\times$ for AP, for 1000 old + 100 new data points.
-In an experiment using parallel Thompson sampling for Bayesian optimisation, we found that under a limited compute setting, warm-starting improved convergence, which resulted in more accurate posterior predictions and improved BO performance.
-The results demonstrate that warm starting is a practical and effective strategy for applications of GPs in sequential inference.
-Overall, this paper contributes to improving the scalability of Gaussian processes by reducing the cost of updating posteriors, a common limiting factor constraining the performance of GPs in large-scale probabilistic modelling tasks.
+This paper introduces the use of warm-start methods for iterative linear solvers to improve and speed-up the computation of Gaussian process posteriors in sequential settings.
+For the linear solves that arise when additional data points are added to update the posterior model, we have demonstrated both theoretically and empirically that our three proposed methods reduce the initial distance to the final solution.
+Through regression experiments on real-world datasets, we have shown that when solving until the residuals converge, our methods for warm-starting are effective at speeding-up solves by an average of 1.4$\times$ for CG, 1.6$\times$ for SGD and 4.2$\times$ for AP. \marker{black} In a parallel Thompson sampling experiment, we found that under a limited compute setting, our methods improve convergence, which results in more accurate posterior predictions and better Bayesian optimization performance; our methods improved the final maximum found on the objective function by up to 13\% for CG, 46\% for SGD and 10\% for AP.
+The results demonstrate that warm-starting is a practical and effective strategy for applications of GPs in sequential inference.
+Overall, this paper contributes to improving the scalability of Gaussian processes by reducing the cost of updating posteriors, a common limiting factor constraining the performance of GPs in large-scale probabilistic modeling tasks.